RafaRemote/oc_python_p02_market_analysis/readme.md

 will write a file: dateBooksPerCategory_[category].csv

+will store this file in the auto-generated folder: _scrapedOneCategory_

 ### 3. scrapeBooksPerAllCategories.py

 will extract all the informations for each book of each categories.

 will write one csv file for each category, using the same form defined above: dateBooksPerCategory_[category].csv

+will store all these files in the auto-generated folder: _scrapedAllCategories_

 ### 4. scrapeImageOfEachProductSeen.py

 will save the images of the products that you have visited in the folder *scraped_images*.

+will store these images in the auto-generated folder: _scrapeImages_